0xffabc/Suffer/README.md

  # Suffer
  This project is a collection of my self made utils, experiments and solutions on bypassing complex models with DPI (Deep packet inspection) combined with VPN protocols blocking and aggressive censorship.
 It's mainly centered around Suffer VPN protocol server, which is meant to be easily deployable (Written in Node.js!) and easily configurable (All-default values with already good strength level), while maintaining main principles in case if it all will work fine.
+ This project is easy to deploy on a real server, by using Docker.
+Which is the fanciest way to use it.

+ ## Usage

+ Download the client, run npm install and build the project.
+Arguments for running the program are documented as below

+--host - client connection addr / server bind url (set to 0.0.0.0) --port - bind / connect port
+--(server / client) - mode marker

  DPI (Deep packet inspection) is an infrastructure of packet analysers that determine source of that packet, applied protocol used in that packet.
 DPI is denoted as one of most dangerous utilities used for censorship.
 The main problem in Russia, lies in providers using completely differently tuned deep packet inspection, different versions of it (in some regions the release of TTTD is older, in Moscow it's the latest)